Beej126/BeejBlog/content/posts/2017-01-23-javascript-es7-async-wrappers-perfect-for-chrome-bookmarks-api.md

 ![image][2]

-Chrome&#8217;s Bookmarks API is very straightforward but it is a traditional async callback style call&#8230; so it became a good opportunity for me to cozy up to [EcmaScript v7&#8217;s (ES7) async/await support][3]&#8230; since this is done in a Chrome Extension, it lends itself to this hard dependency on ES7 syntax&#8230;
+Chrome's Bookmarks API is very straightforward but it is a traditional async callback style call... so it became a good opportunity for me to cozy up to [EcmaScript v7's (ES7) async/await support][3]... since this is done in a Chrome Extension, it lends itself to this hard dependency on ES7 syntax...

 async/await is supported as of [Chrome v55 in Dec.2016][4]